HiLUX upgrades to Ultra and Artemis

 -

-HiLUX is a £17M project, starting in 2023, to invest in a major transformation of the ultrafast laser and infrared, Raman and XUV spectrometer infrastructure in the Central Laser Facility on the Harwell Campus.
+HiLUX is a £17M project to transform the ultrafast laser and infrared, Raman and XUV spectroscopy infrastructure in the Central Laser Facility on the Harwell Campus.

 Yes